keptn/tutorials/site/tutorials/keptn-argo-rollouts-dynatrace-08-on-k3s.md

 git checkout release-0.8.0
 ```

-### Installing Keptn on k3s for Argo Rollouts use cases
+## Installing Keptn on k3s for Argo Rollouts use cases
+Duration: 5:00

 We are almost ready to run our installation script.
 The only thing left to do is to export some of our data we prepared earlier (token, endpoints ...) via env-variables so the script can easily pick it up.
 Additionally to the 4 variables we prepared we also `export LE_STAGE=staging` - this will allow us to get a LetsEncrypt staging certificate so we can use TLS encryption.